Security Awareness Training Update

 • A short window of time will be provided to complete initial training

-Click the CyberHoot link
+• Click the CyberHoot link on the portal.

 Reporting and accountability